gvdr/gvdr.github.io/Talks/2015_Granada/slides.md

 * Evolutionary model is inadequate

 # (Not a) Conclusion

-Spoiler 1: Evolutionary distinctiveness vs. Web Centrality
+* Spoiler 1: Evolutionary distinctiveness vs. Web Centrality

-Spoiler 2: An ecological informed model of species evolution maybe it's (almost) there.
+* Spoiler 2: An ecological informed model of species evolution maybe it's (almost) there.

 # Thanks!

+Joint work with \
+Daniel B. Stouffer (University of Canterbury)

+Many thanks to \
+Mike Steel; Carey Priebe; A. Mooers', D.B.
+Stouffer's & J. Tylianakis's labs; ...

+Funds by the Allan Wilson Centre for Molecular Ecology and Evolution.

 P.S.
 I am looking for a research team where to develop further this picture.
 Contact me if interested: gvd16@uclive.ac.nz